 Go to Commercial Drive

 Commercial Drive is such a gem of an area, especially if you’re a foodie!
 Once a working-class area, due to settlement by Portuguese and Italian immigrants after World War II, it’s also been developed over time.
 Today, it is a pretty cool blend of old and new.
 So, you’ll find everything from ‘mom and pop’ shops to hipster restaurants and bars.
-We checked out some pretty awesome spots, including Livia Sweets, La Mezcaleria, and Havana (more on these places in my upcoming Vancouver Eating Guide).
+We checked out some pretty awesome spots, including Livia Sweets, La Mezcaleria, and Havana (you can find these and more places to eat and drink in Vancouver in my Vancouver Eating Guide).

 Where to Eat and Drink

 There is no shortage of great places to eat and drink in Vancouver – and not just for sushi and seafood!
 We really did not expect to have such amazing dining experiences heading into our trip.
-Because there were so many places we loved, I’ve decided to share in a separate Vancouver Eating Guide.
-Stay tuned for that in the next couple of weeks!
+Because there were so many places we loved, I’ve decided to share in this Vancouver Eating Guide.

 Overall, Vancouver exceeded our expectations and I would return again and again.
 Now that I’ve finally visited the west coast, I feel that I can call myself a true Canadian!
 Do you have plans to travel to Vancouver?